NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     triangulated point to accept this point as valid.
 It must be positive.
 The internal default is somewhat less than 1 degree.

+max-valid-triangulation-error (*double*) (default = 0.0)
+    If positive, points with triangulation error larger than this will be removed from the cloud.
+Measured in meters.

 point-cloud-rounding-error (*double*)
     How much to round the output point cloud values, in meters (more rounding means less precision but potentially smaller size on